 Saltsman has also worked closely with Tennessee Senators Lamar Alexander and Bob Corker.

 Outside of politics, Saltsman has served as a Director with Harpeth Capital Investment Banking in Nashville.
 He has served as Founder and President of S&S Strategies, and has been very active in the world of private equity, with a focus on real estate investment.
 He is also involved in several Middle Tennessee charities.

 Saltsman was born March 24, 1968 in Nashville, Tennessee.
 He attended Christian Brothers University in Memphis, at which he earned his bachelor’s and master’s in business administration degrees.
-He enjoys hunting, fishing, and spending time with his beautiful wife, Alexanderia.
+He enjoys hunting, fishing, and flying his airplane.